Majority of Americans now oppose Israel's war in Gaza, poll finds

 More people are now “closely” following media coverage the war, according to the survey.

-The war is also impacting public support for President Joe Biden, who is running for re-election in November.
+The war is also affecting public support for Mr Biden, who is running for re-election in November.

 The approval rating for his handling of the situation in the Middle East, is at 27 per cent, his lowest among five issues tested in the Gallup survey.

-About 32,500 Palestinians have been killed and 74,899 others wounded across Gaza since the Israeli war began on October 7.
+About 32,500 Palestinians have been killed and 74,899 injured across Gaza since the Israeli war began on October 7, health authorities in the enclave said.